typora/support.typora.io/_posts/2016-05-02-Install and Use Pandoc.md

 Import supports files with these extensions: .docx, .latex, .tex, .ltx, .rst, .rest, .org, .wiki, .dokuwiki, .textile, .opml, .epub.

-Export supports file formats of: HTML, PDF (these two does not need Typora), Docx, odt, rtf, Epub, LaTeX, Media Wiki.
+Export supports file formats of: HTML, PDF (these two do not need Typora), Docx, odt, rtf, Epub, LaTeX, Media Wiki.

 Pandoc itself supports more file types which Typora does not yet integrate.
 It has more details [here](http://pandoc.org/).